braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 :::info[Building Geometry from Causality]
 A prediction is a statement of correlation.
 It is the ability to measure a property here and, based on that outcome, infer a property over there.
 This requires a system of at least two parts whose states are correlated.
 The minimal structure that contains such relational information is not a point or a qubit, but a causal connection.

-We therefore posit that the most primitive element of reality is the directed edge, or causal link, denoted $ A \to B $.
-This is not a statement about objects $ A $ and $ B $.
+We therefore posit that the most primitive element of reality is the directed edge, or causal link, denoted $A \to B$.
+This is not a statement about objects $A$ and $B$.
 Instead, it describes the pure, directed relation of causal influence itself: the indivisible, pre-geometric atom of temporal order, “before implies after.”

 While vertices (points, events) and edges (connections, relations) may be the simplest conceptual pieces of information, they are pre-geometric.
 Therefore, we propose a novel axiom: Relational cycles (loops) are the fundamental quanta of geometric information.
 This line of reasoning leads us to propose a foundation for the theory of **Quantum Braid Dynamics**, stated in two parts:

-1. **The Primitive of Causality:** The fundamental entity of the universe is the directed causal link, denoted $ A \to B $.
+1. **The Primitive of Causality:** The fundamental entity of the universe is the directed causal link, denoted $A \to B$.
 This is the irreducible atom of causal order.

-2. **The Primitive of Geometry:** The simplest, stable structure that can be built from these links, and the fundamental quantum of geometric information is the closed 3-cycle, $ A \to B \to C \to A $.
+2. **The Primitive of Geometry:** The simplest, stable structure that can be built from these links, and the fundamental quantum of geometric information is the closed 3-cycle, $A \to B \to C \to A$.
 This self-referential loop provides the first stable standard against which metric intervals can be quantified and structure can be measured.

 From matter to motion, we now stand at the threshold where philosophical speculation must yield to formal construction.
 The task ahead is to translate these conceptual primitives into a precise deductive system capable of generating dynamics, geometry, and ultimately cosmology using only the minimal assumptions required for a self-consistent universe to build itself from relational information alone.